DicksonWu654/GANs/README.md

 ## What are GANs?

 ### TL;DR
-2 neural networks that constantly duke it out with each other in order to generate better and better content.
+2 neural networks that constantly duke it out with each other, in order to generate better and better content.

 ### A Longer Explanation:
 GANs were originally proposed by Ian Goodfellow et al. in their paper: [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661).
 It's a facinating and quite powerful system that took the machine learning community by storm.
 We often see them in action whenever we come across a deepfake, or generated images.